throughputer/estimator_tutorials/README.md

 http://localhost:8000/
 ```

-Confirm that you have connected successfully with your Estimator microservice instance by playing more than four moves of Rock-Paper-Scissors to see that the AI is making moves.
-(Only after the first four plays is the Estimator trained to make predictions.)
+Confirm that you have connected successfully with your Estimator microservice instance by playing **more than four moves** of Rock-Paper-Scissors to see that the AI is making moves.
+(The first four predictions are random while the Estimator is trained.)

 #### All done!